Should You Pay Off Your Mortgage Early? It Depends on Your Rate

 I wrote an extensive article explaining what Equity means.
 Basically, Equity is the value of a homeowner’s interest in their home.
 It’s how much the house is worth minus how much you owe on the home.

-The problem with paying paying off your mortgage early is you end up locking up your money in equity.
+One real downside of paying off your mortgage early is that you end up locking up your money in equity.
 Unlike stocks or cash in the bank, getting money out of your house is very difficult to do.
 You would either have to open a equity line of credit, home equity loan, or just sell the house.

 All of this takes time.
 If you are in a financial emergency and needed cash ASAP, it’s basically stuck in the home you have paid off.
 Sure, you could get it out through the ways I listed above, but it’s never that easy.